olaknowct/advance-forkify/README.md

 ## How it works
 1. Search for any food that you most likely want to cook.
 2. Search results gives you a plenty of choices
-3. Choose any from the search results for it to display its recipe and how to cook details
+3. Choose any from the search results for it to display its recipe and "how to cook" details
-4. Recipe are provide but for you to get its details how to cook step by step details, source/ref are provided.
+4. Recipe are provided but for you to get its "how to cook" step by step details, source/ref are provided as well.
 5. Bookmarking of a recipe gives you ability to easily navigate thru without having to search.
-6. It Gives you ability to add and save your own recipe.
-This details are exclusive for you only.
+6. Capable of to adding or saving your own recipe.
+This details are exclusive.

 ## About

 - The project is used for educational purposes only, its part of the lesson i took from Jonas.
-- As part of my learnings and would benefit me, I've listed down here **(See below section)** all the PSEUDO Code, SUMMARY and Feautures from this Project
+- As part of my learnings and would benefit me, I've listed down here **(See below section)** all the Pseudocode, Summary and Feautures from this Project
 - The project contains overall concept we've practiced right from the start of course
 - Significant concept applied from this project are the following
   - 4 pillars of OOP